michaelpaco/forvia-challenge/README.md

 - [x] Implement logic to schedule and send notifications every 30 minutes.
 - [x] Ensure notifications are sent even when the app is in the background or foreground.
+- [x] First notification is sent 5 minutes after opening the app for the first time

 ### Offline Support